gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 This is a similar to the image resolver described above.
 However because it executes in the browser, the functions that you use should be fast, and synchronous, and you can't use node APIs.
 You will not be downloading and generating base64 placeholders, for example, or calculating dominant colors.
 If you have these values pre-calculated then you can pass these in and use them, but they need to be available in the props that you pass to the function at runtime.

-The function should accept the props that will be passed into your component, and at a minimum needs to take the props required by the `getImageData` helper function from `gatsby-plugin-image`.
+The function should accept the props that will be passed into your component, and at a minimum it needs to take the props required by the `getImageData` helper function from `gatsby-plugin-image`.
 Here is an example for an image host:

 ```js
 import { getImageData } from "gatsby-plugin-image"